 How to build a strong core and a healthy pelvic floor

-As well as the kegel, there are other exercises you can do that will help you build a strong pelvic floor and strengthen your core muscles.
+As well as Kegels, you can do other strong pelvic floor exercises to help build strength and support your core muscles.

-If you have started to leak, don’t be embarrassed to take action by starting with the exercises below.
+If you’ve started to leak, don’t be embarrassed—take action by starting with the exercises below.
 Be consistent and do them every day to see results.
-If your condition worsens or you have noticeable pain while urinating, seek help from your doctor.
+If your condition worsens or you experience noticeable pain while urinating, be sure to consult your doctor.

 Ideally, you should engage your pelvic muscles before you start the exercise and then release them afterward.